-- cost of wafer fabrication; - assembly, testing and shipping costs of our semiconductors; - personnel and equipment costs associated with manufacturing support; - quality assurance; - cost of raw materials, for example, SDRAM used with our graphics processors; and - write-off of inventory.
+- · cost of wafer fabrication;

+- · assembly, testing and shipping costs of our semiconductors;

+- · personnel and equipment costs associated with manufacturing support;

+- quality assurance;

+- · cost of raw materials; and

+- write-off of inventory.

 We engage independent foundries for the manufacturing and processing of our semiconductors.
 Our manufacturing cost is subject to the cyclical supply and demand conditions typical of the semiconductor industry.
 Our cost per wafer generally fluctuates with the availability of capacity at independent foundries.
 We believe that our cost of sales is substantially variable in nature, and will likely fluctuate as our market conditions change.